IsaiaScope/Iso_Obsidian_2.0/Prompt/Commands.md

 # Commands

-- paths can be added after every commands to specific the path where execute the command specifically, on the other and `.` is a replace to say 'current directory'
+- path can be added after every commands to specific the path where execute the command specifically, on the other and `.` is a replace to say 'current directory'
+- during creation of files and folder u can pass multiple name to create more file/folder at a time

 ## Windows